 - Be an active advocate for On Common Ground and partner organizations

-- Ability to work independently (initiative, self-sufficiency, and electronic communication are very important!)
+- Timely and effective follow-through and communication.
+Ability to work independently (initiative, self-sufficiency, and electronic communication are very important!)

 - Ability to work as a team (You'll be on the ground floor developing a grassroots-driven program designed to assist our diverse population of Northern Nevada.
 Respect for and input from everyone is needed!)

-- Participation in OCG meetings and committees, schedule permitting
+- Participation in OCG meetings and committees; project dependent

 Mission: To eliminate deaths and injuries on Nevada's roadways so everyone arrives home safely.